-The FAR includes one Financial Report Card1 for each LEA, regardless of how many campuses or facilities the LEA operates.
-DC PCSB does not publish Financial Report Cards for LEAs that were closed prior to the start of the current fiscal year.
+The FAR includes one Financial Report Card for each LEA, regardless of how many campuses or facilities the LEA operates.
+DC PCSB does not publish Financial Report Cards for LEAs that were closed prior to the start of the current FY.